TriggerMail/rules_pyz/README.md

         -wheelURLPrefix http://example.com/ \
         -wheelDir wheels
     ```
 6. If this depends on any Python packages that don't publish wheels, you will need to copy the `wheels` directory to some server where they are publicly accessible, and set the `-wheelURLPrefix` argument to that URL.
-We use a [Google Cloud Storage bucket](https://cloud.google.com/storage/docs/access-public-data) and copy the wheels with: `gsutil -m rsync -a public-read wheels gs://public-bucket`
+We use a [Google Cloud Storage bucket](https://cloud.google.com/storage/docs/
+access-public-data) and copy the wheels with: `gsutil -m rsync -a public-read wheels gs://public-bucket`
+7. Add the following lines to `WORKSPACE` to load the generae requirements:
+    ```python
+    load("//third_party/pypi:pypi_rules.bzl", "pypi_repositories")
+    pypi_repositories()
+    ```

 ## Motivation and problems with existing rules